ScopeLang/Scope/README.md

 > **Warning**
 >
-> Scope currently only works on Linux.
+> Scope currently only runs on Linux.
+Use WSL2 for Windows.
 Other platforms are planned.

 ## Building